-This year keep in mind that you do not need to spend a lot of money to let someone know how much they mean to you.
+At the same time, keep in mind that you do not need to spend a lot of money to let someone know how much they mean to you.

-Many people have turned to making homemade gifts such as fudge, chocolate truffles, cake in a jar, etc.
+Many people have turned to making homemade Christmas gifts such as fudge, chocolate truffles, cake in a jar, etc.

-Another good reason to make your list now is that you can watch for sales over the next 9 months and pick-up items when you find them for a good price.
+Another good reason to make your list now is that you can watch for sales over the next 11 months and pick-up items when you find them for a good price.

 The same goes for decorations, baking supplies and groceries.